dimkasta/F3-UAM/README.md

 ####User Signup
 * User clicks the Sign Up link.
 A Route is needed to display the form
 * User fills in his info and submits.
-AJAX calls can be made to new Routes that validate that user name and email are not already used and are valid
+AJAX calls can be made to new Routes that validate that user name and email are not already used and are valid.
+Email validation also checks for proper MX stuff.

 ```
 $test = $f3->uam->usernameAvailable("myusername");